Magnetic Fields from Compensated Isocurvature Perturbations: Discussion

 In Fig.~\ref{fig:Pb} we plot the magnetic-field power spectrum for values of $-5 \leq \alpha \leq 5$, in each case taking $A_e$ to be the maximum value allowed by the BBN constraint for $\alpha>-3$ (Eq.~\ref{Eq: BBN bound}) and by the CMB bound for $\alpha<-3$ (Eq.~\ref{Eq: CMB bound}).
 As above, the CIP power spectrum is assumed here to be cut off at $k_{\rm max}=400$~Mpc$^{-1}$; this cutoff gives rise to the sharp drop in $P_B(k)$ at this value of $k$, mostly evident at $\alpha=-5$.
 In this calculation, though, we use the standard $\Lambda$CDM power spectrum from {\tt CLASS} \cite{Lesgourgues:2011re}, with best-fit Planck cosmological parameters \cite{Planck:2018vyg}.
 We then extend it to smaller scales (higher $k$) with the BBKS approximation \cite{Bardeen:1985tr} with the baryon correction of Ref.~\cite{Sugiyama:1994ed}.
 We then continue the matter power spectrum to $k>k_J$, above the Jeans scale, with a suppression $(k/k_J)^{-4}$ \cite{Naoz:2005pd, Naoz:2010hg}, for $k>k_J=200$~Mpc$^{-1}$, relative to the BBKS power spectrum.

 The magnetic-field power peaks in all cases at $k\simeq k_{\rm max}$, but is a bit more broadly distributed to lower $k$ for $\alpha<-3$ (see derivation in the appendix for the power-law behavior at small and large scales).
+For $\alpha>0$ the power at the vicinity of $k\sim k_\mathrm{max}$ surpasses $10^{-15}\,\mathrm{nG}$.
 In all cases, the magnetic-field energy density is negligible compared with the thermal energy density in the gas at these redshifts (this would require $B\sim$~nG), and so it is dynamically unimportant.
 It also follows, from this figure, that this mechanism is not constrained by upper limits of $\sim$~nG to intergalactic magnetic fields \cite{Amaral:2021mly,Pandey:2012ss,Chongchitnan:2013vpa} nor strong enough to be relevant for the magnetic fields suggested by interpretation of variability of gamma-ray sources \cite{AlvesBatista:2020oio,Fermi-LAT:2018jdy,MAGIC:2022piy}, which reach as small as $B\sim10^{-8}$~nG.
-The field strengths may be suitable to account for seed fields for galactic dynamos \cite{Widrow:2002ud}.
+If the CIP amplitude is close to its BBN upper bounds, as we have assumed in this calculation, the field strengths may be suitable to account for seed fields for galactic dynamos \cite{Widrow:2002ud}, which in some models can be as small as $10^{-21}\,\mathrm{nG}$ at the time of galaxy formation~\cite{Davis:1999bt}.
 The magnetic-field strengths we obtain can be higher than those that arise at quadratic order in the primordial density perturbation \cite{Naoz:2013wla}.

+In conclusion, in this work we have studied the spectrum and strength of magnetic fields that could have been generated via the Biermann-battery mechanism, where the fluctuations in the electron number-density are sourced by the CIP field.
+Our main result is Eq.~\eqref{Eq: Brms}.
+As a first study on this effect, we favored simplicity over precision in order to estimate the strength of the CIP-induced magnetic fields.
+Although the analysis presented in this paper can be improved by performing a full perturbation analysis that includes also the relative velocity between baryons and cold-dark-matter, as was done in Ref.~\cite{Naoz:2013wla}, we do not expect these improvements to alter the qualitative features of the magnetic fields we obtained, certainly not by orders of magnitude.

-At first, one may have surmised that CIP-induced magnetic fields could be up to a few orders of magnitude larger, given that the CIP amplitude can be 2–3 orders of magnitude larger than the adiabatic-perturbation amplitude.
+At first, one may have surmised that CIP-induced magnetic fields could be up to a few orders of magnitude larger, given that the CIP amplitude can be orders of magnitude larger than the adiabatic-perturbation amplitude.
 Much of that gain is erased, however, by the near cancellation between the fluctuations in the free-electron fraction and the baryon density in the CIP.
 Our calculation shows that, when all the dust has settled, the CIP allows for a larger magnetic field, but not much.